Why it happens in the first place

 Photos stick to glass when moisture pokes it’s nasty little head into the frame, causing the print emulsion to adhere to the glass.
 This is common in areas of high humidity, like bathrooms, but it can happen anywhere in your house due to temperature changes throughout the year or even from cleaning the glass.

-If I don’t have a digitial file, I use the Kodak Picture Maker at Target and find it makes a great copy.
-This is cheaper than going to a photo shop and I have been very happy with the quality; in fact I have an entire wall of old black and white photos in my living room that were all copied at Target (more on framing copies versus originals in a later post!)
+If I don’t have a digitial file, I use the Kodak Picture Maker at Target to take a picture of the picture stuck to the glass (just put the whole thing on the photo copier!).
+This is cheaper than going to a photo shop and I have been very happy with the quality; in fact I have an entire wall of old black and white photos in my living room that were all copied at Target (more on framing copies versus originals, and how to retouch old photos in this post!)

 Please note that I have used the following method on photos produced in the 1960s to today, but I can’t guarantee that it will won’t damage your photos, so don’t hold me liable if this doesn’t work for you.
 That being said, I have never ruined a photo using this method. 🙂

 How to remove a picture from glass yourself